vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-voltic.md

 ### Card Rulings

-●The optional Trigger Effect activates in Substep 5 - After Damage Calculation.
+*   The optional Trigger Effect activates in Substep 5 - After Damage Calculation.
-●This effect targets the Elemental Hero you intend to Special Summon.
+*   This effect targets the Elemental Hero you intend to Special Summon.
-●You can't Special Summon monsters with Conditions like Elemental Hero Mudballman.
+*   You can't Special Summon monsters with Conditions like Elemental Hero Mudballman.
-●This effect does not activate if you inflict 0 Battle Damage (by Waboku).
+*   This effect does not activate if you inflict 0 Battle Damage (by Waboku).